oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 ## Task 1: What are Microservices?

-Imagine yourself in the role of a DBA for a new micro-brewery named "Query Brews."
-It is a small-scale operation featuring a single standout beer known as the "Drop Cascade IPA," but your responsibilities as the DBA will be significant.
+Imagine yourself in the role of an Oracle DBA for a new micro-brewery, "Query Brews".
+It is a small-scale operation featuring a single standout beer known as the "Drop Cascade IPA," but your responsibilities as the Oracle DBA will be significant.
 You have been entrusted with designing and supporting the database that will:

 * Record ingredient inventory.
 * Manage the brewing process.
 * Track the available stock for sale.

 Given the size and sole beer offering, you choose a straightforward and efficient approach by implementing a single schema design, enabling **seamless data access** and **streamlined querying** with **minimal complexity**.
+Each application has different data type requirements, but fortunately Oracle can handle them all preventing the need to support multiple special-purpose database technologies.

+### *Local Legends* - Containers

 After a highly successful year, a range of fresh new beers, such as the "SQL Saison" and "OLAP Porter," were meticulously crafted to expand the brewery's offerings.
 However, these additions required modifications to the current single schema objects.

-It became apparent that modifying the schema was not only challenging, but also **prone to errors** and **disruptive** to the different operations the database supported.
-In response, you made the strategic decision to segregate the inventory, brewing, and stock objects into dedicated schemas, ensuring **greater organisation** while **minimising potential disruptions** between the different operations.
+It became apparent that modifying the single schema was challenging, **prone to errors**, and **disruptive** to the different operations the database supported.
+In response, you made the strategic decision to segregate the inventory, brewing, and stock objects into dedicated schemas, ensuring **greater organisation** while **minimising potential disruptions** between the different operations during change operations.

 ![Schema Progression](images/schema_ms.png "Schema Progression")

-As the brewery's reputation soared, the workforce expanded to include dedicated inventory and stock/e-commerce personnel, as well as new brewers.
-Each team member brought valuable insights for enhancing their respective domains, necessitating adjustments to both the front-end application and the backend database schemas.
-Simultaneously, the responsibility of upholding the database's performance and stability rested on your shoulders, requiring occasional upgrades, patches, and handling of planned outages.
-However, **obtaining consensus for modifications** to the applications and **coordinating maintenance tasks** proved to be an insurmountable challenge.

-To alleviate the administrative overhead associated with **change coordination**, a resolution was reached to divide the infrastructure.
-Each team was allocated its own dedicated database and application tier, granting them the freedom to **progress at their own pace** without impeding the progress or disrupting the other teams.
+In a sense, you can say that you **Containerised** the schemas based on their operational functionality.
+It took a bit of work to get there though, you had to:

+* Identify all object inter-dependencies required for each function to operate correctly.
+* Establish new Roles and Privileges for cross-schema access.
+* Build new Stored Procedures and Packages (APIs) to abstract underlying schema design changes.

+However, as a result, you now have:

+* **Enhanced Security** allowing for separation between the brewery's operations.
+* **Isolation** to develop individual brewery operation functionality without impacting the others.
+* **Portability** of each schema using tools such datapump and transportable tablespaces.

+### *National Icons* - Microservices

+Query Brews has evolved into a national success with "Relational Red Ale" being voted the Countries Favourite!
+Ingredients are being shipped in by the truck-load, brews are being produced round-the-clock, and the online store is getting tens-of-thousands hits per day.
+Unfortunately the database is struggling to perform during the customers "weekend preparations", which is having a negative impact on the other brewery operations.
+It has also been a real struggle to co-ordinate database patches, upgrades, and outages with the different business units.

+Building on the benefits of the "containerised" schemas, you decide to take action and break the infrastructure up.
+Each brewery function is allocated its own Real Application Cluster (RAC) database, ensuring:

+* **Improved Fault Tolerance and Resilience** both at the Application and Database layer by using High Availability Solutions, such as RAC.
+* **Improved Scalability** by allowing different parts of the system to scale based on its specific needs.
+* **Team Autonomy** each brewery unit can make independent decisions without impacting the entire system.
+* **Ease of Maintenance** by breaking the system down into smaller parts, the brewery's IT implementation is easier to understand, develop, test, and maintain.

 ![Database Progression](images/db_ms.png "Database Progression")

-By initially dividing the schema and subsequently breaking down the architectural components by operation, including the database, into smaller, more manageable services capable of independent deployment and scalability, you have naturally embraced the concept of *Microservices*!
+With this infrastructure re-organisation, you've naturally embraced the [**Microservices**](https://developer.oracle.com/technologies/microservices.html) architecture.
+There have been challenges you had to overcome, including:

+* Handling distributed transactions across the different databases.
+* Messaging between the databases using [Transactional Event Queues (TxEventQ)](https://www.oracle.com/database/advanced-queuing/)

+However, with careful planning and taking advantage of the Oracle database features, utilising the Oracle Database in a Microservices Architecture has been an overwhelming success.

 ## Task 2: What is Kubernetes?

-Query Brews has evolved into a national success with "Relational Red Ale" being voted the Countries Favourite!
-Brews are being produced round-the-clock and the online store is getting tens-of-thousands hits per day.
-Resources have been **over-allocated** to handle the peaks of the system and **additional hardware** has been purchased to implement High-Availability/Disaster Recovery to avoid outages.

-In general, everything is now running smoothly, but there is a **significant administrative burden** when it comes to upgrades and patching.
-These tasks need to be carefully executed in a co-ordinated, rolling manner to prevent any service disruptions or outages.
-Additionally, it is evident that there is a substantial amount of **computing resources being underutilised** to accommodate sales and production peaks, while the inventory system remains largely inactive except overnight when the batch processing is taking place.

-The IT department, including yourself, have been asked to reassess the infrastructure and explore possibilities for restructuring to address these problems.
-Your colleagues are quick to suggest *Kubernetes*, an **orchestration** platform that **automates the deployment, scaling, and management** of your application Microservices as containers.

-Utilising Kubernetes at the brewery would simplify the management of the existing infrastructure and potentially allow you to consolidate it.
-It will also enable developers to focus on building and deploying their applications without worrying about the underlying infrastructure.
-Finally, it enable efficient application deployment, scaling, and automated management.

-## Task 4: Why Kubernetes?

-You have already addressed a number of operational issues at Query Brews by embracing the Microservices Architecture.
-However, there are a number of infrastructure issues that have come to the surface that also need some attention.
-Lets take a quick look at a few of these and explore why your colleagues have suggested Kubernetes:
+As the Query Brew's reputation soars, a number of short-comings in the infrastructure has come to the surface.
+The current infrastructure, which has significantly increased, has led to certain applications having **unused resources** while others are **overwhelmed** at different times of the day.  **Monitoring** the environment to get a holistic view of all operations, from the application to the database, is complex and requires a number of tools that necessitates integration and maintenance.
+Additionally, **obtaining consensus for modifications** to the applications and **coordinating maintenance tasks** with the database has proved to be an insurmountable challenge.
+These tasks need to be carefully **orchestrated** to prevent any service disruptions or outages.

+This is where *Kubernetes* can help...
+Kubernetes plays a crucial role by acting as an intelligent overseer for your Microservices, it:

+* Allows you to easily scale your applications based on demand.
+* Provides extensive capabilities for monitoring, alerting, visualisation, and log analysis.
+* Automatically handles application failures.
+* Simplifies deployment and updates of applications whether on-premises or in the Cloud.

 ![K8s](images/k8s.png)

+Let's take a closer look at some of these points:

 ### Resource Optimisation and Scalability

 Beer production stops on Wednesdays and Thursdays, giving the brewers a well needed break, with the focus shifting to online sales and stock.
-This switch has a direct impact on the infrastructure as there is, understandably, a massive spike in the online web application and stock database on these weekend preparation days.
-Instead of over-allocating resources to handle peaks, ideally it would be great to re-allocate resources and scale the applications up or down when needed.
+This switch has a direct impact on the infrastructure as there is, understandably, a massive spike in the online web application and stock database on "weekend preparation" days.
+Instead of over-allocating resources to handle peaks, Kubernetes can be used re-allocate resources and scale the applications up or down when needed.

 With Kubernetes, you can efficiently allocate and manage resources.
 It intelligently schedules and balances services across the cluster, maximising resource utilisation and performance.
 It also provides built-in scaling features.
 Kubernetes allows you to easily increase or decrease the resources of your application based on demand, ensuring optimal resource utilisation and responsiveness.

+### Observability

+As the infrastructure spread out to enable isolation, visibility and insights into the performance, health, and behavior of the applications and their databases became more difficult obtain.
+Collating and centralising logging, metric, and health information to detect and resolve issues promptly, optimise resource utilisation, and ensure the overall health and availability of your system was a full-time job.

+Kubernetes provides a solid foundation for observability by offering native support for logging, metrics, health checks, and resource monitoring.
+It also fosters an ecosystem of observability tools, such as Prometheus and Grafana, and integrations that further enhance the monitoring and troubleshooting capabilities of Kubernetes environments.

 ### High Availability